 This project aims to prepare the Indonesian people to be resilient in the face of the current climate crisis by increasing awareness of climate change.
-The New Urban Agenda1recognises the strategic role of public space in supporting communities located in urban environments.
-Recent research addresses issues of vulnerability in public spaces and explores resilience strategies that reduce the impacts of extreme weather events2.
-Frequently, design interventions within and through public space aims to address the effects of environmental hazards caused by climate change3through water sensitive design, which is adopted to minimise or ease flood impacts, trees and vegetation to curb heat island effects and systemic approaches to promote the creation of ecological corridors that support urban flora and fauna4.
+The New Urban Agenda1recognises\recognizes\the strategic role of public space in supporting communities located in urban environments.
+Recent research addresses issues of vulnerability in public spaces and explores resilience strategies that reducethereduce the impacts of extreme weather events2.
+Frequently, design interventions within and through public space aims to address the effects of environmental hazards caused by climate change3 through water sensitive design, which is adopted to minimiseminimize or ease flood impacts, trees and vegetation to curb heat island effects and systemic approaches to promote the creation of ecological corridors that support urban flora and fauna4.
 All the measures described are reactive by nature; aiming to cope with the effects of climate change.

 This project adopts a different approach to face climate change, focusing on public space as an urban condition that is ideal for encouraging community engagement and education about the root causes of climate change.
 We will develop a new typology of public space, which will be tested through the construction of an integrated network of interconnected public spaces in Samarinda, Indonesia as a pilot city.
 This new public space typology proposed will form a kind of infrastructural support for local communities facing imminent complexities and challenges of climate change.
-The design interventions in the city of Samarinda will be developed in consultation with local communities, as well as local governments, and will provide structures and systems to deal with critical environmental issues that are relevant to Indonesia as well as a global context.
-These new public spaces will integrate and enhance the current urban environments in which they are situated and will establish an ecological-social
+The design interventions in the city of Samarinda will be developed in consultation with, in particular flood preparedness.
+The project will support communities in adapting to the social impact of floods and support communities, before, during, and after the flood event.
+This project is grounded in the positive development